Linerre/Arch/01-Xorg.md

 4. reboot

 5. `startx` is ok

+#### Comment
+I have not yet fully understood how this works, since On X230, as `root` user, I have not installed the `xf86-video-intel` driver.
+My guess is, based error messages, that config files in `/etc/X11/xorg.conf.d` and `/usr/share/X11/xorg.conf.d` matter:

+1. When login as `root`, it seems the system uses one of the following two files in `/usr/share/X11/xorg.conf.d`:
+   - a.
+10-quirks.conf
+   - b.
+40-libinput.conf

+2. When as a normal user, since at first there is nothing under the `/etc/X11/xorg.conf`, I have to create one according to the driver installed.

+Hope I can understand this better and more accurately in the future.

 ### Display Manager
 It is the Graphical User Interface I have been seeing for years in Windows OS, macOS, and some GNU/Linux distros (Ubuntu, Mint, Debian, Manjaro, etc).